openstack-archive/infra-manual/doc/source/creators.rst

-If you configured all of the tests for the project when it was created in the previous section, you will have to ensure that all of the tests pass before the cookiecutter patch will merge.
+If you configured all of the tests for the project when it was created in the previous section, you will have to ensure that all of the tests pass before the cookiecutter change will merge.
 You can run most of the tests locally using ``tox`` to verify that they pass.

 Verify That Gerrit and the Test Jobs are Working